mafm/ledger.py/doc/Introduction.md

 ./ledger.py examples/sample.transactions --print-register Expenses
 ./ledger.py examples/sample.transactions --print-register Expenses:Electricity

-# Generate a highly structured report in excel across multiple dates.
+# Generate a highly structured report across multiple dates in an Excel-readable report
 ./ledger.py examples/sample.transactions --generate-excel-report foo --dates 2012-12-31 2013-12-31
 ```

-I like the excel-report output.
-It's a lot more useful than plain text
+I like the Excel-readable report output.
+It's a lot more useful than
-output.
-If you use this, note that you use the +/- buttons in the left
+plain text output.
+If you try this out, note that you use the +/-
-margin to control the level of indentation displayed in the "Balances"
+buttons in the left margin control the level of indentation displayed
-sheet.
-Unfortunately, the output file is generated with all
+in the "Balances" worksheet.
+Unfortunately, the Excel-readable output
-indentation levels opened, and the columns at default
+file is generated with all indentation levels opened, and the columns
-widths.
-Otherwise, I think it's pretty good, since it shows balances
+at default widths.
+Otherwise, I think it's pretty good.
+It shows:
+- balances at dates,
-at dates, balance differences between dates, and how/when transactions
+- balance differences between dates, and
-affected the balances/differences.
+- how/when transactions affected the balances/differences.

 ## Outline